guillotinaweb/guillotina_react/docs/tutorial/step-8-content-type-view.md

 Guillotina exposes a json schema of each content type.
 In GMI we use this schema to auto generate all fields.
 The handler to get schema information and create the appropiate fields is `EditableField` component.
 In `EditableField` there are two main components, `EditComponent` and `RenderFieldComponent` both of them can be overrided.

-`EditComponent` returns input component according schema information.
-For example if type is `number` it returns a number input type.
+`EditComponent` returns input component according to the schema information.
+For example, if the type is `number` it returns a number input type.
-`RenderFieldComponent` render field value, depends of type, you will want formatted value or not.
+`RenderFieldComponent` renders field value depending on the type ( or other property ).
+If you want to render the formatted value you can overided it.

-Demo content type has a rich text field, this property is a Text but we have defined a widget called `richtext`, by default GMI renders Text type in textarea.
-Let's to modify it to render another component.
+Demo content type has a rich text field, this property is a `Text` but we have defined a widget called `richtext`.
+By default, GMI renders `Text` type in textarea.
+Let's modify it to render another component.

 ## Edit component

-Create `gmi_demo/src/components/EditComponent.js`, this is default EditComponent.
-You can see how when widget is textarea or richtext, we render `Textarea` component.
+Create `gmi_demo/src/components/EditComponent.js`, this is the default EditComponent.
+You can see when widget is textarea or richtext, we render `Textarea` component.

 ```jsx
 import React from "react";